Boost Your Digestive Health: 10 High-Fiber Foods to Eat Regularly

 - Fiber: About 30%

-- Benefits: Rich in fiber and protein, lentils support digestive health, help regulate blood sugar, and provide essential nutrients like iron and folate.
+- Benefits: Packed with fiber and protein, lentils support digestive health, regulate blood sugar levels, and provide essential nutrients like iron and folate.

 - Quantity: 1 cup cooked